-The prerequisites are the same as those for 151.01, 152.01, 153.01, 254.01; e.g. for 151.02 the prerequisite is Math 150 (C- or better) or satisfactory score on the mathematics placement test.
+Math 152.02: The prerequisites are the same as those for 152.01;

+for 152.02 the prerequisite is Math 151.xx (C- or better) or satisfactory score on the mathematics placement test.

-The catalog descriptions are the same as those for 151.01, 152.01, 153.01, 254.01.
+The catalog description is the same as those for 151.01 and 151.02.

-To introduce students to one-variable calculus with an emphasis on understanding fundamental concepts and how to apply them in a variety of different contexts.
+Math 151.02: To introduce students to one-variable calculus with an emphasis on understanding fundamental concepts and how to apply them in a variety of different contexts.
 Examples and problems are taken from diverse fields and use graphical and numerical, as well as analytical methods.